ferdi-m20/DW-OC-P3-Ohmyfood/README.md

 # Ohmyfood

-My second project in HTML & CSS (Openclassrooms Course).
-A website using some animations with CSS.
+A website using some animations with CSS

 ## Installation